irisc52/ic-i-do/README.md

 # About

-IC, I Do is a personalized, Notion-inspired to-do list program.
+IC, I Do is a personalized, Notion-inspired to-do list.

 Features:
 - Adding, editing, completing, and deleting to-do list items